 Are you the owner of a building that is subject to the pre-emptive right?
 Have you accepted a purchase offer and need to know what your obligations to the city are?
 Find out here.

 You must send us a “Notice of Intent to Alienate an Immovable” form if you meet both of the following conditions:

 - You received an official letter from the city titled “Notice of Pre-Emptive Right” over the past 10 years.

 - You received a signed and accepted purchase offer from a buyer, and if this offer included conditions, those conditions have been met.

-The city has 60 days to decide if it wants to purchase the building under the conditions set out in the purchase offer, after which the sale can take place as planned.
+The city has 60 days to decide if it wants to purchase the building under the conditions set out in the purchase offer, after which time, the sale can take place as planned.

 - Signed and accepted purchase offer

 - Non-monetary consideration, if applicable, and report on the estimated monetary consideration

 - Resolution or power of attorney designating the agent